Skip to content

 Is geometry valid?
 We can find out using st_isvalid function.

-select fid, st_isvalid(geom) from osm_railways where ST_IsValid(geom) = 1;
+select fid, st_isvalid(geom) from railways;

-We can transform geometries using st_transform function.
+We can transform geometries into target CRS using st_transform function.

-select st_srid(railways.geom)
+select st_srid(geom)

 from railways